Pleio/pleiobox/README.md

 Pleiobox
 ========
-This plugin provides enhanced file and folder management and a REST API for the Pleiobox native apps (iOS and Android).
+This Elgg plugin provides enhanced file and folder management and a REST API for the Pleiobox native apps (iOS and Android).
 This allows users to manage files and folders within groups on Pleio as well as on an app.

 The source of the apps is also available at [Pleio/pleiobox-clients](https://www.github.com/Pleio/pleiobox-clients).